Please note, this doc contains strobing items with a strobing effect that may affect photosensitive readers.

-What steps can be taken to prevent harmful flashes, patterns or chrominance changes in content?
+What steps can be taken to avoid harmful flashes, patterns or chrominance changes in content?

 A great viewing experience is top of mind for all our storytellers at Netflix.
-In order to prevent potentially harmful flashes, patterns or chrominance changes, be mindful of the elements of the story during the script, production and post production phases.
+In order to avoid potentially harmful flashes, patterns or chrominance changes, be mindful of the elements of the story during the script, production and post-production phases.

 - Does the title sequence include heavy flashing or moving patterns?

-- Are there scenes that take place in a dance club, discoteque or red carpet event?
+- Are there scenes that take place in a dance club, discotheque or red carpet event?

 - Are there motion graphics planned that will take up a majority of the screen?

-- Do the words strobing, flashing, pattern, or other related terms drive a main story point?
+- Do the words strobing, flashing, pattern, or other related terms drive the main story point?